-Year 1 Areas of Focus 2023/2024 Year 2 Areas of Focus 2024/2025 Year 3 Areas of Focus 2025/2026 Continue to review the curriculum intent and sequencing Y7-13 through departments to ensure planning and implementation seamlessly addresses the needs of all students Provide all students with an ambitious curriculum which meets their individual needs.
-Inspire all staff to continue their journey of professional development as a classroom practitioner, implementing the ambitious curriculum through high including the disadvantaged at every age/stage of their development.
-Improve the performance of Most Able disadvantaged students with the secure implementation of the most able strategy and the Honours Programme. quality lessons every day, so that our ambitious cur- riculum sequences are delivered effectively to allow all students to make progress.
+Year 1 Areas of Focus 2023/2024

+Continue to review the curriculum intent and sequencing Y7-13 through departments to ensure planning and implementation seamlessly addresses the needs of all students including the disadvantaged at every age/stage of their development.

 Ensure implementation of the ambitious intent is consistent and adapted to meet the needs of all students including the disadvantaged at every age/stage of their development.
-Provide CPD to staff to improve: Start & End of lessons Work effectively within the MAC Pupil Premium network group to work collaboratively share and evaluate practice and further develop practice at STMCA.
-Continue the journey of improvement in progress and attainment for our disadvantaged students across the curriculum, including achieving strong passes in Basics and improved entry for the EBBAC Retrieval Practice Disciplinary Literacy Develop and embed a CPD Strategy which is bespoke for all staff to support high quality implementation of the suite of qualifications.
-Ambition for all Feedback Monitor implementation regularly through a robust MER ambitious curriculum, allowing varied opportunities for collaborative peer to peer work.
-Further improve the performance of Most Able dis- advantaged students with an effective most able strategy including the Honours Programme. process and provide support for staff where needed.
-Further improve outcomes for disadvantaged students.
-Strengthen engagement with disadvantaged learners Development of the culture of disciplinary literacy and numeracy skills for disadvantaged students to further improve the number of disadvantaged students achieving a Embed strategies to further develop standards of oracy and vocabulary acquisition. and others in the community, including where relevant, parents, carers, employers and local services, following the pandemic. strong pass in Basics.
-Provide opportunities for students to link learning to ca- Improve the performance of Most Able disadvantaged students with the development of the most able strategy and reers, engaging employers and employees to enable access to careers opportunities, higher education and employment.
-Enable disadvantaged students to become independent and self-regulated members of the school community with high levels of aspiration and the resilithe Honours Programme. ence to reach their goals.
-Offer a variety of enrichment activities to increase cultural Further develop resilience and self-regulation for all stu- capital.
-Develop and embed a CPD Strategy to develop leadership dents including the disadvantaged.
-Further improve the cultural capital of disadvantaged students through high quality lessons and enrichment apportunities at all levels.
-Support all disadvantaged students to further improve ment opportunities.
+Provide CPD to staff to improve:

+- Start & End of lessons

+- Retrieval Practice

+- Disciplinary Literacy

+- o Ambition for all

+- o Feedback

+Monitor implementation regularly through a robust MER process and provide support for staff where needed.

+Development of the culture of disciplinary literacy and numeracy skills for disadvantaged students to further improve the number of disadvantaged students achieving a strong pass in Basics.

+Improve the performance of Most Able disadvantaged students with the development of the most able strategy and the Honours Programme.

+Offer a variety of enrichment activities to increase cultural capital.

+Develop and embed a CPD Strategy to develop leadership at all levels.

-Support all disadvantaged students to improve their attend- their attendance.
+Support all disadvantaged students to improve their attendance.